quii/learn-go-with-tests/command-line.md

 }
 ```

 Notice the symmetry: despite being different user interfaces the setup is almost identical.
+This feels like good validation of our design so far.

 ## Wrapping up